intel/scikit-learn-intelex/README.md

 2. Running cython on generated source
 3. Compiling and linking

-# Building daal4py using conda-build
-The easiest way to build daal4py is using the conda-build with the provided recipe.

-## Prerequisites
-* Python version >= 3.6
-* conda-build version >= 3
-* C++ compiler with C++11 support

-For oneAPI support:
-* A DPC++ compiler
-* Intel(R) oneAPI Data Analytics Library version 2021.1 or later (https://github.com/oneapi-src/oneDAL)
-  * You can use the pre-built conda package from Intel channel on anaconda.org

-## Building daal4py
 To build with oneAPI support, additional steps are required:
 1. Point to DPC++ compiler by defining ``DPCPPROOT`` variable.